When Is the Best Time

 Although generally a quiet month, the days around Christmas will be busy.
 For the full festive experience, check out the zoo’s very own reindeer herd, who are most active during the morning when they’re having their breakfast.

-January is one of the quietest months of the year.
+January is one of the quietest months of the year in San Diego Zoo.
 Get to the zoo early and you might feel like you have the entire place to yourself, apart from the animals of course.
-Temperatures are usually cooler than average and be prepared for possible rain.
+Temperatures are usually cooler than average and you should be prepared for possible rain.
 Weather: 66°F (average high) and 7 rainy days.

 This month is ideal for viewing the zoo’s polar bears, who will be embracing the winter weather and can often be seen swimming in their enclosure pools.
 Be sure to check out the underwater viewing room for a potential close encounter.

-February offers many sunny days combined with comfortable temperatures.
+February offers many sunny days combined with comfortable temperatures in San Diego Zoo.
 There are also more hours of daylight in February than in other winter months, allowing more time to explore the zoo later in the day.
 Weather: 66°F (average high) and 7 rainy days.